corda/corda/docs/source/key-concepts-core-types.rst

 Parties can be represented either in full (including name) or pseudonymously, using the ``Party`` or ``AnonymousParty`` classes respectively.
 For example, in a transaction sent to your node as part of a chain of custody it is important you can convince yourself of the transaction's validity, but equally important that you don't learn anything about who was involved in that transaction.
-In these cases ``AnonymousParty`` should be used, which contains a composite public key without any identifying information about who owns it.
+In these cases ``AnonymousParty`` should be used, which contains a public key (may be a composite key) without any identifying information about who owns it.
 In contrast, for internal processing where extended details of a party are required, the ``Party`` class should be used.
 The identity service provides functionality for resolving anonymous parties to full parties.